Introduction

 }

-Multiple connections from the same element are totally legal, however overloading a treatment input or a host treatment output (Self
+Multiple connections from the same element are totally legal, however overloading a treatment input or a host treatment output (Self) is forbidden.

 Also, while omitting usage of a treatment output is legal, every input must be satisfied.